JorelAli/CommandAPI/docssrc/src/multilitargs.md

 > **Developer's Note:**
 >
 > The only reason that `LiteralArgument` still exists is for legacy purposes. `MultiLiteralArgument` is much more recommended because it's easier to understand and implement.
-The `LiteralArgument` has a very slight performance improvement over the `MultiLiteralArgument`, but it's basically unnoticeable.
+The `LiteralArgument` has a very slight performance improvement over the `MultiLiteralArgument`, but it's effectively unnoticeable.

 <div class="example">